What is Systematic Desensitization?

 In clinical psychology, systematic desensitization has proven to be highly effective in treating anxiety disorders caused by a learned situation as well as specific phobias.
 However, this type of therapy is not usually effective for treating mental health disorders like depression or schizophrenia.

-Treating phobia symptoms through desensitization
+Treating phobia symptoms through exposure therapy

 Systematic desensitization is effective at treating the symptoms rather than the cause of the phobia.
 Within abnormal and social psychology, systematic desensitization only treats the observable and measurable symptoms of a phobia, it doesn’t necessarily account for potential underlying causes.